 4.4.
 Spring Cloud Gateway

 This is the Gateway that you will learn in this tutorial series.
-This project is built on top of Spring Ecosystem like Spring Webflux, Project Reactor, and Spring Boot 2.
-It allows you to effectively route to APIs and provide cross-cutting concerns like security, monitoring and resiliency, and etc.
+This project is built on top of Spring Ecosystems like Spring Webflux, Project Reactor, and Spring Boot 2.
+It allows you to effectively route to APIs and provide cross-cutting concerns like security, monitoring, resiliency, etc.